concordchat-legacy/api-docs/docs/source/ekranoplan/guilds.rst

 Guilds
 ------

-Concord Names its Communitys "guilds," Guilds don't have a fixed member limit inside the standard, but it is recommended you add it to your implementation.
+Redux Names its Communitys "guilds," Guilds don't have a fixed member limit inside the standard, but it is recommended you add it to your implementation.

 .. _Guild Object: